A Long Journey

-“This is my favourite part, Heas, I am heading in.”
+“This is my favorite part, Heas; I am heading in.”

-As the large lizard people began to draw close Marcus started to run in, his movement slowed from moving on sand.
-Picking up his pace he roared as he charged in, challenging the high pitch screams of the lizard people running towards him.
+As the large lizard people began to draw close, Marcus started to run in, but his movement slowed from moving on the sand.
+Picking up his pace, he roared as he charged in, challenging the high pitch screams of the lizard people running towards him.
 Mesca followed suit on his left flank, Jester on his right.
 Heas stood at the back.
-Unable to see he cast a spell on himself.
+Unable to see, he cast a spell on himself.

 Heas jumped impossibly high into the air, giving him a scope over the battle.

 “Five enemies, four charging, one archer.
 Easy”